 In an attempt to ensure that the communities residing within the Makana Municipal area of jurisdiction pay for services rendered by the municipality, the Makana Municipality hereby approves the Credit Control and Debt Collection By-Law, in order to ensure that all communities who are not considered to be indigent cases pay for basic services that are provided by the municipality, as required by the Municipal Systems Act No. 32 of 2000 and other government regulations, and also to ensure that the levels of non-payment for municipal services are minimized.
-Payment for services as planned in its annual Budget and the annual Integrated Development Plan (IDP).
+Payment for services rendered by the municipality will enable the municipality to provide services as planned in its annual Budget and the annual Integrated Development Plan (IDP).